EASY EXTENDED Hike (3+ hours) - Calico Basin

 Please note that near the mouth of the west canyon, we will be walking over sandstone rock formations.
 I don't consider this to be scrambling (use of hands not needed) but we do go up and down one short 8 foot high section which could be considered mini-scrambling.
 This will likely require use of hands and for some, use of a knee.
 Therefore, for novice hikers, long pants might be best and thin leather hiking gloves might also be a good option to consider.

 If in doubt about your hiking ability, a hiking pole is a good idea for greater stability going up and down in a few places.
-Due to an injured knee, I used one myself until I felt confident that I did not need it.
+Due to an injured knee, I used one myself until I felt confident that I did not need it for this hike.

 Please read the entire description for this hike.
-It's designed for those who are new or returning to hiking with more detail than other hikes.
+It's designed for those who are new or returning to hiking and includes more detail than other hikes.

 We’ll start our hike from the picnic area and follow along the base of the hills.
 This hike is for beginners or those who are not interested in the faster pace or longer distance of other hikes or even for those who are experienced hikers but haven't had time to hit the trail lately and need to ease back into it.
 The pace will be set by the group.
 Adults, children age 12+, and well-behaved dogs (on leash) are welcome on this hike.
 We'll be walking along the base of the red hills.